gavinmcfarland/stylup-deprecated/README.md

 A custom markup language for managing HTML class names for responsive designs.

-It works by looking for certain constructs inside each elements class attribute and then parses them into valid conventional HTML class names.
+It works by looking for certain constructs inside each element's class attribute and then parses them into valid conventional HTML class names.

 For example if you write